Why there's no stigma in not going with the big banks for your mortgageBy: Jessica Mach on May 16, 2023

-This means shopping with the country’s six big banks: In 2019, RBC, BMO, CIBC, Scotiabank, TD, and the National Bank of Canada generated nearly 70% new Canadian mortgages, according to a report published last year by the Canada Mortgage and Housing Corporation.
+This means shopping with the country’s six big banks.
+In 2019, RBC, BMO, CIBC, Scotiabank, TD, and the National Bank of Canada generated nearly 70% of new Canadian mortgages, according to a report published by the Canada Mortgage and Housing Corporation.

-There are definitely benefits to borrowing from a big bank: they have solid reputations honed over many years, offer services nationwide, and are a convenient option if you already use their banking services.
+There are many benefits to borrowing from a big bank: They tend to have solid reputations honed over many years, offer services nationwide, and are a convenient option, especially if you’re already using their banking services.

 But that doesn’t mean you should overlook lenders beyond the Big Six.
-Although alternative lenders typically offer lower mortgage rates, many homebuyers dismiss them for their perceived risk.
+Alternative lenders typically offer lower mortgage rates, and are often the best option for many homebuyers.

 Hesitations around alternative “A” lenders

-In Zlatkin’s experience, first-time homebuyers tend to be more nervous about shopping outside the big banks for a mortgage.
-But when it comes to a second home purchase, they’re more comfortable straying from the traditional.
+However, when it comes to a second home purchase, they’re more comfortable exploring other options.
 “The second time around, people are usually very happy to go with whoever has the lowest rates,” she says.

-First-time homebuyers are also more likely to involve their parents in the mortgage (whether for the down payment or to co-sign the loan), who started banking when there were fewer options outside of the big banks.
-“If they feel very comfortable with that institution, they're probably going to push their child or children toward the same institution,” Zlatkin explains.
+First-time homebuyers are also more likely to involve their parents in the mortgage (whether for help with the down payment or to co-sign the loan).
+“If [parents] feel very comfortable with that institution, they're probably going to push their child or children toward the same institution,” Zlatkin explains.